EverythingForked/nativium/docs/default/docs/platforms.md

 # Platforms

-Since Ezored is a toolkit template it support most used mobile and desktop platforms, but you can add any other that support C++ like Raspberry, WASM, Smart TV or any others embedded devices.
+Nativium has support for most used mobile, desktop and web platforms, but you can add any other that support C++ like Raspberry, Smart TV or embedded devices.

 Currently supported platforms:

-1. Linux
+- Linux
-2. macOS
+- macOS
-3. Windows
+- Windows
-4. Android
-5. iOS
+- iOS
+- tvOS
+- watchOS
+- macCatalyst
+- WebAssembly (WASM)